arkan481/Terraform-DO-Sample/README.md

 - [x] Documents the requirements of the deployment process.

 ### GitHub Action Deployment (Automatic Deployment)
-- [ ] Figure out a way to make a temp dir of .ssh and create id_rsa file in GitHub Action instance under `terraform/environments/some-env/` in order to support use `doctl compute ssh` command.
+- [x] Figure out a way to make a temp dir of .ssh and create id_rsa file in GitHub Action instance under `terraform/environments/some-env/` in order to support the use of `doctl compute ssh` command.
-- [ ] Store every environment variables in GitHub secret.
+- [x] Store every environment variables in GitHub secret.
-- [ ] Separate environment variable for staging and production.
+- [x] Separate environment variable for staging and production.
-- [ ] Create a mechanism to detect which environments is currently targeted.
+- [x] Create a mechanism to detect which environments is currently targeted.
-- [ ] Documents the requirements of the deployment process.
-- [ ] More...
+- [x] Fix ENV prefix for `make` deploy script, just remove the environment string.

 ## Local Setup